sendbird/sendbird-chat-sample-android/README.md

-# Sendbird Chat sample for Android
+# SendBird Chat sample for Android

 This repository provides feature-level Chat samples with Kotlin